SarthakMakhija/blast/README.md

 The distributed key/value storage engine has TCP servers that implement [Single Socket Channel](https://martinfowler.com/articles/patterns-of-distributed-systems/single-socket-channel.html) and [Request Pipeline
 ](https://martinfowler.com/articles/patterns-of-distributed-systems/request-pipeline.html).

-We needed a way to send load on our servers and get a report with some details including total connections created, total requests sent, total responses read and time to get those responses back etc.
+We need a way to send load on our servers and get a report with some details including total connections created, total requests sent, total responses read and time to get those responses back etc.

-Our servers accept protobuf encoded messages as byte slices, so the tool should be able to send the load (/byte slice) in a format that the target servers can decode.
+Another detail, our servers accept protobuf encoded messages as byte slices, so the tool should be able to send the load (/byte slice) in a format that the target servers can decode.
 Almost all distributed systems accept payloads in a very specific format.
 For example, [JunoDB](https://github.com/paypal/junodb) sends (and receives) [OperationalMessage](https://github.com/paypal/junodb/blob/ca68aa14734768fd047b66ea0b7e6316b15fef16/pkg/proto/opMsg.go#L33) encoded as byte slice.

 All we needed was a tool that can send load (or specific load) on target TCP servers, read responses from those servers and present a decent :) report.
 This was an opportunity to build **blast**.